evolvedbinary/lwdita/README.md

 A full example with an additional option for serializing the JDita object back into XML can be found in the file [example.ts](packages/lwdita-xdita/example.ts).

-The serialization function contains an option for indenting the output with 4 spaces or a tab appropriately according to its depth and adding a newline after each tag.
+The serialization function contains an option for indenting the output with 4 spaces or a tab appropriately according to its depth and adding a newline after each tag, you can control
-This is handled by the second parameter of `serializeToXML(root, indent)`.
+This is handled by the second parameter of `serializeToXML(root, indentationChar, tabSize)`.
-When the second parameter is set to false, no indenting will be performed and the output will be generated as a single line.
+When no second param is provided, no indenting will be performed and the output will be generated as a single line.
 The generated XML will faithfully contain all XML nodes apart from `CDATA` which is currently unsupported.

 ```javascript